-An accredited program should implement and be accountable to its students and stakeholders for delivering its distinctive mission through the course of study it offers and through the learning outcomes it expects its graduates to attain.
-While all accredited degree programs must meet these standards, NASPAA recognizes that programs may have different missions with varying emphases.
+An accredited program should implement and be accountable for delivering its distinctive, public service mission through the course of study and learning outcomes it expects its graduates to attain.
 The curriculum should demonstrate consistency and coherence in meeting the program's mission.
-The program being reviewed should demonstrate how its curricular content matches the emphasis of its overall mission and public service values.
+While an accredited degree program must meet basic minimal performance criteria, NASPAA recognizes that programs may have different profiles with varying emphases.
+The program being reviewed should demonstrate how its curricular content matches the profile emphasized in its overall mission.
+Whatever competencies the program designs, the learning outcomes should reflect public service values.
+Programs should strive to assure that their students can apply to real world problems the concepts, tools, and knowledge they have learned.